Saints Earn Scholar All-America Honor for 12th Straight Semester

 Kueterman's first season in Loudonville was a successful one.
 The Saints went 8-4-1, at one point reeling off an eight-meet unbeaten streak that lasted nearly three months.
 Siena finished fourth at the 2011 MAAC Championships, winning three individual events and shattering eight school records.

-Kueterman arrived from Vassar College where he served as the men's and women's interim head swimming and diving coach in 2009-10.
+Kueterman arrived at Siena from Vassar College where he served as the men's and women's interim head swimming and diving coach in 2009-10.
 He guided the women's team to a fourth place finish in the Liberty League while the men's team finished fifth and earned its first NCAA "B" provisional qualifying time.
 Additionally, the swim program broke nine school records.
 Kueterman was an assistant at Vassar in 2008-09.
+Prior to his Vassar appointment, Kueterman was the assistant swim coach at the University of Wisconsin-La Crosse, where the women's squad won the 2007-2008 WIAC Championships.

 A 2002 graduate of Millikin University, Kueterman was a four-year member of the swim team.
 Following graduation, Kueterman served as the assistant swim coach at The College of Wooster in Ohio from 2002-2004.
 He then returned to his alma mater, where he served as head coach from 2004-2007.
 At Millikin, he coached one All-American and one All-American Honorable Mention as well as coaching athletes to All-CCIW honors five times.